ajaysagarn/chore-crunch/README.md

 This library is an attempt at creating a microservice that can function as a document folder data storage structure for dynamoDB.

 Infomation will be structured in the form of Folders and documents, where there exists a hierarchical relationship between individual items stored within a table.
-An individual entity stored witin the table is called a Node and a Node will consists off several properties.
+An individual entity stored within the table is called a Node and a Node will consists off several properties.

-Properties of a node can be business specific and can be built to satisfy any business needs.
+Properties of a node can be business specific and can be built to satisfy any business need.

 ### Api's Implemented: